iOS tutorial 5: A Complete media player

-This tutorial wants to be the “demo application” that showcases what can be done with GStreamer in the Android platform.
+This tutorial wants to be the “demo application” that showcases what can be done with GStreamer on the iOS platform.

-It is intended to be downloaded in final, compiled, form rather than analyzed for its pedagogical value, since it adds very little GStreamer knowledge over what has already been shown in Android tutorial 4: A basic media player.
+It is intended to be built and run, rather than analyzed for its pedagogical value, since it adds very little GStreamer knowledge over what has already been shown in iOS tutorial 4: A basic media player.

 The previous tutorial already implemented a basic media player.
 This one simply adds a few finishing touches.
 In particular, it adds the capability to choose the media to play, and disables the screensaver during media playback.

 These are not features directly related to GStreamer, and are therefore outside the scope of these tutorials.
 Only a few implementation pointers are given here.

 which shows a list of clips.
 When one is selected, the

 VideoViewController from iOS tutorial 4: A basic media player appears